 There are four key things you need to happen on your channel for it to be successful.

 With clicks, you will both gain and increase clicks on your videos through quality thumbnails and video titles.
-Your video title must have a hook and build curiosity.Your Thumbnail title must compliment the video title but not repeat it.
+Your video title must have a hook and build curiosity.Your Thumbnail title must complement the video title but not repeat it.

 To have retention on your videos the ideal structure is as such:

 - First 15 seconds – Hook – The value of the video

 - Next 5 seconds – Your branded introduction

 - Next 15 seconds – Personal intro- why you or your company